MRes Sustainable FuturesFind a programme

 - Theories of Development

-Over the summer you will complete a research based dissertation of up to 15,000 words, individually supervised by a member of staff from the school.
+Over the summer you will complete a research-based dissertation of up to 15,000 words, individually supervised by a tutor with relevant experience.

 See international equivalent qualifications on the International Office website.